 - Renters/Homeowners Insurance – This one goes out to the nonprofits that are just starting out.
 If your efforts pour from the comforts of your own home, you might want to take a second look at your existing renters or homeowner’s policies.
 Truth is, a lot of them only cover claims from personal use of the property, and anything pertaining to your nonprofit could cost you a whole lot more in the long run.
 Make sure you know the details of your coverage before you begin and avoid a lot of messy (and costly) issues later.

 If there’s one thing that can be safely said about all of these options, it’s that there are many variables to consider—in most cases, the coverage is written for the individual organization, not as a blanket policy with set rates or claim limitations.
 Worried that the devil is in those details?
 One sure way to get a better understanding of your coverage is by reaching out to a financial professional knowledgeable about liability coverage.
 They’re in the business of protecting your business, taking your vision into account and guiding you toward protecting it every step of the way.
 Don’t be afraid to give them a call and help your nonprofit rise to every occasion.

-AXA Advisors, AXA Network, and their financial professionals do not offer property and casualty insurance.
+Equitable Advisors, Equitable Network, and their financial professionals do not offer property and casualty insurance.